ayethatsright/Ubuntu-19.04-CIS-Hardening/README.md

 The 'Level 1 - scored' script is now completed and has been tested on a HP Pavillion running Ubuntu 19.04 with no issues.

+The 'Level 1 - scored - HOST ONLY' script is also complete and tested.

 I'll finish the other scripts when I get chance.